samphillips123/Project2/README.md

 ### Next Steps
-- Finish cleaning up CSS design
+- Finish cleaning up CSS design.
+- Make the app user friendly on different sized devices.
-- Add login functionality
+- Add login functionality.
 - Add calculations with fields related to cost and budgeting.
-- Fix date formating
+- Fix date formating.
-- Update sorting of projects and materials
+- Update sorting of projects and materials.
 - Update to a one-to-many relationship for models instead of a single model.